herrsmitty8128/PayrollCostingAudit/README.md

 There are three basic steps required to use _PayrollCostingAudit_:

-- Create/update the elements CSV file
+1. Create/update the elements CSV file
-- Update the config.json file
+2. Update the config.json file
-- Run the app.py python script
+3. Run the app.py python script

-### Step 1: Create or Update the elements CSV file with a list of all payroll and costing elements.
+### Step 1: Create or update the elements CSV file with a list of all payroll and costing elements.

 The elements file contains a list of all payroll elements, which costing elements they correspond to, and which general ledger accounts should be debited and credited by each element. _PayrollCostingAudit_ uses this file as a master list against which all payroll and costing elements are compared.
 During the audit process, any situation that is inconsistent with the information in this file is considered by the program as an error or exception.